Avnu/tsn-doc/source/timesync.rst

 Checking Clocks Synchronization
 -------------------------------

-On ptp4l, the slave devices report out the time offset calculated from the master.
+On ptp4l, the subordinate devices report out the time offset calculated from the master.
 This information can be used to determine whether the systems have been synchronized.
 The output for ptp4l is: